Everything You Need To Know About The 2024 Met Gala

 AdvertisementADVERTISEMENT

 Since 1995, the Met Gala has been hosted by Anna Wintour, Editor-in-Chief of American Vogue and Global Editorial Director of Condé Nast.
-This year, she has named Zendaya, Jennifer Lopez, Bad Bunny, and Chris Hemsworth as co-chairs for the event.
-This follows last year’s co-chairs, Penélope Cruz, Michaela Coel, Roger Federer, and Dua Lipa.
+This year, she has named Zendaya, Jennifer Lopez, Bad Bunny, and Chris Hemsworth as co-chairs for the event, which means they will officially be welcoming attendees to The MET on May 6.
+This follows last year’s co-chairs, Penélope Cruz, Michaela Coel, Roger Federer, Dua Lipa.

 According to Vogue, the Met Gala usually has roughly 450 attendees, including the biggest celebrities in the world and many influential people, including politicians and the who’s who of the tech and creative industries.